VORPCORE/vorp_doorlocks/README.md

-# vorp_doorlocks
+## vorp_doorlocks
-A acript for vorp to allow door locking
+Door locks for your server to control any doors based on jobs, with alert probability and lock pick systems

+### instalation

+ensure lockpick
+ensure vorp_doorlock